Finnish Socialist Federation: Reorganized Finnish Federation (Yhdysvaltain Sosialistipuolueen Suomalainen Järjestö)

 The Socialist Party maintained a strong affiliated Finnish Language Federation throughout the 1920s and beyond.
 In 1927 this group counted an average monthly paid membership of 2,030—a figure which fell to 1,842 for the same months of 1928.
 Regardless, the Finnish Federation was the largest of the SP's five language federations in this period, contributing over 18% of the party membership in 1927 and over 16% in 1928.

 Finnish American League for Democracy

 In 1936, in response to a split of the Socialist Party which saw more conservative elements leave to establish the Social Democratic Federation, the Finnish Socialist Federation similarly departed the organization to remake itself as the "Finnish American League for Democracy."

+On January 8, 1987, the final issue of Raivaaja as "the organ of the Finnish American League for Democracy" was published.